 Weekly Technical Indicators: [See GS weekly technical indicators chart]

-Weekly Lane's Stochastic is overbought.
-Use the Technical Stock Screener to see the list of stocks with overbought weekly Lane's Stochastic.
-During the last week, weekly Lane's Stochastic main line (%K) has declined below the overbought signal line (%D).
-Such crossover is considered a bearish signal.
+Weekly Williams' Percentage Range is overbought.
+Use the Technical Stock Screener to see the list of stocks with overbought weekly Williams' Percentage Range.
+Weekly Lane's Stochastic and MACD have bearish divergence.
+Use the following links to access the Lane's Stochastic and MACD help, or use the Technical Stock Screener to see the list of stocks with weekly Lane's Stochastic and MACD bearish divergence.
+The divergence between price and indicator is considering one of the most important buy/sell stocks trading signal.
 Oscillators are designed to signal a possible trend reversal.
 They can act as alerts and should be taken in conjunction with other technical analysis tools.
 Oscillators can be used to confirm other technical signals.
-Use the following link to access Lane's Stochastic help.
+Use the following links to access Lane's Stochastic and Williams' Percentage Range help.

 The weekly MACD line is above its signal line since January 25, 2019.
 This is an indication that the medium-term trend is up.
 Use the following link to access a MACD help.